This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Built for William Curry, headmaster of Dartington Hall School, this Modernist gem was commissioned by Leonard Elmhirst and designed by William Lescaze in 1932.
 The house still evokes the ‘serenity, clarity and a kind of openness’ described by Curry.

-High Cross is one of Britain’s most celebrated Modern residences, and we are excited to be presenting it to the public under our management, working in partnership with the owners of High Cross House, the Dartington Hall Trust.
+High Cross is one of Britain’s most celebrated Modern residences, and we are presenting it to the public under our management, working in partnership with the owners of High Cross House, the Dartington Hall Trust until 29 December 2013 when we will be closing the doors of High Cross House to visitors and subsequently ending the lease with the Dartington Hall Trust.

 In March 2012, we agreed to manage High Cross House as a Trust property on a ten year lease; this included a two-year ‘break-clause’.
 We took on the house with its indigenous furniture only; the living and dining rooms shown in their original state but the rest of the house as an exhibition area for local artists.

 Despite hugely raising the profile of High Cross House, visitor figures continue to be below target and therefore are not generating enough income to make it financially sustainable.
 Experience has shown us that ‘new’ properties normally have high visitor numbers in their opening year due to significant levels of publicity and Member curiosity and drop significantly in subsequent years.

 Gary Calland, General Manager for the National Trust English Riviera properties said: ‘Although of course we are disappointed at having to take this decision, over 21,000 people came and visited High Cross House in 2012, that’s something we should be proud of.
 As a charity we must ensure that we do all we can to protect the many properties, coast and countryside we already own and care for’.